Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:02} we describe network-based approaches to identifying subpopulations in data using modularity and discuss the choice of null models.
 We then introduce a new spatially informed null model designed for identifying multimodality in data.
-In Sec.~\ref{sec:03} we evaluate this method with our new null model over a collection of synthetic data benchmarks.
-In Sec.~\ref{sec:04} we apply our method to real data taken from an ensemble of {\it Dictyostelium discoideum} cells.
-Specifically, we use oxidative stress measurements to identify interphase vs mitotic groups.
-In Sec.~\ref{sec:05} we conclude with a discussion of our results.
+In Sec.~\ref{sec:04} we evaluate this method with our new null model over a collection of synthetic data benchmarks.
+In Sec.~\ref{sec:05} we apply our method to real data taken from an ensemble of \emph{Dictyostelium discoideum} cells.
+Specifically, we use oxidative stress measurements first to identify cells in interphase vs mitosis, then in S and G2 phases.
+In Sec.~\ref{sec:06} we conclude with a discussion of our results.